Good Will Hunting (1997)

 Five psychologists fail to connect with Will.
 Out of sheer desperation, Lambeau finally calls on Sean Maguire (Robin Williams), an estranged old friend and MIT classmate of his.
 Sean differs from his five predecessors in that he is also from South Boston and pushes back at Will and is eventually able to get through to him and his hostile, sarcastic defense mechanisms.
 At one point, Will analyzes a watercolor painting that Sean had done himself and concludes that it reflects Sean's suppressed feelings and guilt over the premature death of his wife.
 Sean becomes offended and hostile and grabs Will by the throat, threatening to sink his chances for reform, at which point Will ends the appointment and walks out; Lambeau walks in believing that Will has ruined his chances with yet another therapist.
 However, Sean sees Will as a challenge and tells Lambeau to bring him back each week.

 In a later session, Will is particularly struck when Sean tells him how he gave up his ticket to see the Red Sox in the 1975 World Series (missing Carlton "Pudge" Fisk's famous home run in the Sox infamous "Game 6") in order to meet and spend time with a stranger in a bar, who would later become his wife.
-Will is encouraged to try to establish a relationship with Skylar (Minnie Driver), a young woman he met at a bar near Harvard.
+Will is spurred to try to establish a relationship with Skylar (Minnie Driver), a young woman he met at a bar near Harvard.

 This doctor-patient relationship, however, is far from one-sided.
 Will challenges Sean in the same way that Sean is encouraging Will to take a good, hard, objective look at himself and his life.
 Sean's own pathology is that he is unable and unwilling to even consider another romantic relationship in the aftermath of his beloved wife's premature death from cancer several years before, possibly the primary reason why Sean agrees to take Will on as a client.

 Sean points out that Will is so adept at anticipating future failure in his personal and romantic relationships, that he either allows them to fizzle out or deliberately bails in order to avoid the risk of future emotional pain.
 When Will then provides a whimsical reply to Sean's very serious query of what he wants to do with his life, Sean simply shows him the door.
 When Will further tells his best friend Chuckie (Ben Affleck) that he wants to be a laborer for the rest of his life, Chuckie becomes brutally honest with Will: He believes it's an "insult" for Will to waste his potential as a laborer, and that his recurring wish is to knock on Will's door in the morning when he picks him up for work and find that he just isn't there, that he has left without saying goodbye.
-Chuckie's honesty hits home with Will more than anyone else's, even Sean, a trained professional.
+Chuckie's honesty hits home with Will more than anyone else's, even a trained professional like Sean.

 Will leaves a brief note for Sean explaining what he's doing, using one of Sean's own quips, "I had to go see about a girl."
 Sean also leaves to travel the world, though not before reconciling with Lambeau.
 The movie ends as Chuckie poignantly discovers, in fulfillment of his own long-standing wish, that Will has left for a better life.
 Will is then shown starting his life-affirming drive to California for a new beginning with Skylar and a leap into an unpredictable future.